 Import your trade history report for the first month (for example, January).

-Verify your import: Click the Open Trades toolbar button to launch the Open Positions Window and view a list of open positions as of the last date of import.
+Verify your import: Click the Open toolbar button to launch the Open Positions Window and view a list of open positions as of the last date of import.

 Compare the Open Positions Window data with your trade history report.
 If the lists match, your import is accurate.
 If you have identified a problem, correct the errant transaction(s).